ryanczm/Analytic-Musings/notes/fa/fa.md

     * Problem - Maybe starting XI is a better proxy?
 * **Manager H2H feature**
     * Key Idea - Some kind of H2H manager score based on past fixtures over a long period with the same team.
 Hypothesis being certain managers just tactically have each others number.
+    * Key Idea - New manager bounce, another trope in football.
+Can this add a boost to certain matches with a new manager bounce?
+Problem is the skill of the manager plays a role.
+For example, Carrick in 25/26.
+Utd in downfall until he came in Jan, now they are top 4 race.
     * Feature - This would be isolated to bigger games, and also managers who have a track record of H2H with the same team.
     * Example - We know for example Pep has Arteta's number at the Etihad.
 How does this relate to the home and away feature?
 * **Fatigue/Congestion/Rotation feature (minutes dispersion)**